domagojk/js-event-sourcing-example-app/Readme.md

 CQRS stands for "Command Query Responsibility Segregation".
 That means that reading and writing are separated into two different parts of application.

 In a "classic" N tier/layer architecture objects are transformed through the same layers when reading from and writing to database.
-When performing write, we map from a view model to a domain entity and then map the entity to a database table.
+When performing write, we map from a view model to a domain model and then map the model to a database table.
 When reading, we do the same transformations in opposite way.

 With CQRS, write and read are completely separate parts of application.
 When performing write, the view creates command and passes it to the command handler.
-The command handler then applies that command to a domain class.
-The domain class sends out an event with what happened and an event handler catches these events and persists the changes.
+The command handler then applies that command to a domain model.
+The domain model sends out an event with what happened and an event handler catches these events and persists the changes.
 On the read side each view has a dedicated "source" (this could be a simple table or a view).

 The idea behind this concept is that the domain layer prepares the data.
 When the event handler receives the changes in the data, it can handle that in different ways.
 One way would be to just save the values in the database.
 However, it could also decide to save a view optimized form of that same data to a secondary storage.
 That way, when the view gets it, it’s already processed.